VanDerGinst Law seeks to recover damages for injuries sustained when the client was shopping in the garden center at Menards.

 When you or a loved one is injured, it’s hard to know where to turn.

-If you have been injured on the job or due to someone else’s negligence, you need a trustworthy and experienced Council Bluffs personal injury lawyer to get you the compensation you deserve.
+If you have been injured on the job or due to the negligence of another person or business, you need a trustworthy and experienced Ames personal injury lawyer to get you the compensation you deserve.

 VanDerGinst Law can help.

-Top Four Things That Should Matter to You Most When Selecting a Council Bluffs Personal Injury Attorney
+Top Four Things That Should Matter to You Most When Selecting an Ames Personal Injury Attorney

 Speak With Our Personal Injury Attorneys Today

-1. The VanDerGinst Law Council Bluffs Personal Injury Lawyers Make the Process Simple and Convenient
+1. The VanDerGinst Law Ames Personal Injury Lawyers Make the Process Simple and Convenient

-An injury due to a crash or other accident can be life-altering.
+Serious injuries can be devastating.
+You may be experiencing pain and incurring costly medical bills.
 Your injuries might prevent you from working and earning income.
-You might have costly medical bills as a result of your injury.
-You don’t need the stress of dealing with medical providers and insurance representatives.
+You really don’t need the stress of dealing with medical providers and insurance representatives.

 Let VanDerGinst Law handle it so you can focus on getting better!

 When you are injured, the last thing you need is to drag yourself to a lawyer’s office.
 We try to make your life much easier by streamlining the process of opening your case.

 We can open most files over on the phone or online, and we even offer video conferencing to suit your needs.
-Or, if you prefer, we can even come to you.
+We can even come to you!

 2. Be Affordable?
 How about Free?
-If our Council Bluffs personal injury lawyers don’t get you compensation for your injury claim, you won’t owe us anything!
+If our Ames personal injury lawyers don’t get you compensation for your injury claim, you won’t owe us anything!

-Like many other personal injury attorneys, we operate on what’s known as a contingent fee basis.
+At VanDerGinst Law, we operate on what’s known as a contingent fee basis.
 This means that we do not get paid unless and until you do.
 If we don’t get you compensation for your injuries, there is NO ATTORNEY FEE.

 Even though other personal injury attorneys say they charge a contingent fee, they may also require a retainer fee for costs such as filing fees or postage.
 That can often add up to hundreds – even thousands – of dollars.
 At VanDerGinst Law, there is NO RETAINER FEE on injury cases.
 We forward all costs necessary to pursue your claim.

 3. The Personal Injury Lawyers at VanDerGinst Law Will Fight to Get You the Maximum Amount of Money for Your Injury Claim

 At VanDerGinst Law, we know injury law.
-But we also know the judges, lawyers, medical providers, and insurance adjusters who are involved in Council Bluffs-area injury claims and lawsuits.
+But we also know the judges, lawyers, medical providers, and insurance adjusters who are involved in Ames-area injury claims and lawsuits.
 We’ve represented more than 50,000 injury victims over the years – and we will fight just as hard for you.

 We have made record recoveries in counties across Iowa for all injury case types, including car accidents, worker’s compensation, trucking accidents, and more.